OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-faq.md

 </details>

 <details>
-<summary>Users from one tenant are not able to use Actionable Messages and the action redirects them to webpage.
-Actionable messages is working of users from other organizations.</summary>
+<summary>Users from my organizer are not able to use Actionable Messages and the action redirects them to webpage.</summary>

 Please check if the organization usese Mimecase or other similar services.
 Mimecast changes emails in ways that prevent Actionable Messages workflow .
 Please perform the following actions to check if it really the issue
 1. Disable Mimecast temporarily and check if  AMs (new mails)are working in that case .